CPSLabGU/swift-fsmlib/Sources/FSM/FSM.docc/Package.md

 # ``FSM``

-@Metadata {
-  @Title("FSM Framework")
-  @Technology("FSM")
-}

 The ``FSM`` module provides a high-performance, type-safe framework for defining and manipulating finite state machines in Swift.
 It is designed for both academic and production use, supporting extensibility and cross-platform compatibility.

 ## Background